borntofrappe/fullstack-d3/README.md

   .on("mouseleave", onMouseLeave);
 ```

-On top of displaying the data points with numerical values, the tooltip also includes a date, which is formatted with the `d3-time-format` module.
+On top of displaying the data points with numerical values the tooltip also includes a date, which is formatted with the `d3-time-format` module.
 Formatted and parsed actually, as it is first necessary to convert the string describing the points to a date object.
 The functions work similarly to `d3.format`, with a series of directives describing the format.

 ```js
 const parseDate = d3.timeParse("%Y-%m-%d");
 ```

-In this instance, the function creates a date object from a string displaying the full year, month and day, separated with a hyphen, like `2018-07-23`.
+In this instance `timeParse` creates a date object from a string displaying the full year, month and day, separated with a hyphen, like `2018-07-23`.

 ```js
 const formatDate = d3.timeFormat("%B %A %-d, %Y");
 ```

-In this instance, the function formats a date object to show the entire name of the month and day, followed by the number of the day and year, like `July Monday 23, 2018`.
+In this instance `timeFormat` formats a date object to show the entire name of the month and day, followed by the number of the day and year, like `July Monday 23, 2018`.

 Refer to the [`d3-time-format` module](https://github.com/d3/d3-time-format) for the possible directives.

 ### Delaunay

-The scatter plot from the previous section is enhanced to have the mouse highlight a circle with a bit of leeway.
-Delaunay triangulation works by partitioning the chart in triangles, each responsible for an individual circle.
-The data is then shown when hovering on the triangles, and not the smaller circles.
+The scatter plot from the previous section is enhanced to have the mouse highlight a circle with leeway.
+The Delaunay triangulation works by partitioning the chart in triangles, each responsible for an individual circle.
+The data is then shown when hovering on the triangles, and not the smaller units.

+The process is formulaic, but effective:

 - create the triangulation with `d3.Delaunay.from`.
-The function accepts three arguments, for the dataset and two accessor functions pointing to the `x` and `y` coordinates
+The function accepts three arguments: the dataset and two accessor functions describing to the `x` and `y` coordinates

   ```js
   const delaunay = d3.Delaunay.from(